 tackifier, the sticky part, of If moisture is trapped beneath non-permeable flooring material, such as hard backed carpet tile or hard surface sheet goods,

 it can cause the edges of the tile to curl or the adhesive under the sheet goods to turn to mush.
-These and similar conditions, cfr5can make one think the flooring material is the problem when the flooring material is only reacting to a condition.
+These and similar conditions, can make one think the flooring material is the problem when the flooring material is only reacting to a condition.
 The flooring material gets blamed as the problem because it actually physically manifests a change instigating this interpretation.
 This is not to say the flooring material may not be the problem, especially in the case of carpet tiles but that’s another story.

 Wood flooring is another matter altogether.
 As more wood is used in commercial installations you can’t lose